cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 $ exit
 ```

 This a pretty big program.
-Even if this could be reduced by removing unused code from libraries or by optimizing import, as Python came with an interpreter, the final ELF will still stay very big (as a shellcode).
+Even if this could be reduced by removing unused code from libraries or by optimising import, as Python came with an interpreter, the final ELF will still stay very big (as a shellcode).

 # Using AES in C

 ## tiny-AES-c

-A smaller way is to used a compiled langage as C. The following code is based on a AES library found on GitHub: https://github.com/kokke/tiny-AES-c.
+A smaller way is to use a compiled language as C. The following code is based on a AES library found on GitHub: https://github.com/kokke/tiny-AES-c.

-Important point to notice is that *No padding is provided so for CBC and ECB all buffers should be multiples of 16 bytes.*
+Important point to notice is that *No padding is provided so for CBC and ECB all buffers should be multiple of 16 bytes.*

 The code is based on the *test.c* file from *github*.